 With these states creating the standard, Affirmative Consent laws and policies are making their way through the states.
 To Keep updated with continuing legislation, here is an updated list of Title IX Schools under investigation for Sexual Assault by the US Department of Education.

 “Affirmative consent legislation isn’t just about the more than 20 percent of young women and girls who will have to live as assault survivors.
-It’s about the 100 percent of women who have to live every day, never quite certain of their physical safety.
+It’s about 100 percent of women who have to live every day, never quite certain of their physical safety.
 Research shows that with affirmative consent education, we can create a culture of respect.”